Turkey's Kurdish peace process at risk amid fury over Syrian town

 Around half of Kurds vote for Erdogan's ruling AK Party and the peace process has been a major part of his political vision.

-But Ankara's failure to intervene militarily or allow weapons to be sent to Kobani's defenders has caused mistrust, and fueled rumors that Turkey secretly supports Islamic State.
+But Ankara's failure to intervene militarily or allow weapons to be sent to Kobani's defenders has caused mistrust, and fuelled rumours that Turkey secretly supports Islamic State.

 "SERIOUS GAMBLE"